Mantua, Ohio

-Mantua (/ˈmænəweɪ/ MAN-ə-way) is a village in northern Portage County, Ohio, United States, along the Cuyahoga River.
-The population was 1,001 at the time of the 2020 census.
+Mantua (/ˈmæn.ə.weɪ/, MAN-ə-way) is a village in northern Portage County, Ohio, United States, along the Cuyahoga River.
+The population was 1,001 at the 2020 census.
 It is part of the Akron metropolitan area.
 It was formed from portions of Mantua Township in the Connecticut Western Reserve.

 History

 The first settlers came to Mantua Township in 1798.
-The area that eventually became the village of Mantua was owned by the Tappan family of Tappanville, later Ravenna, Ohio.
-After they made the Grand Tour of Europe in 1842, they renamed their northern county properties to Mantua, and simultaneously renamed Tappanville to Ravenna, after the two towns in Italy.
+The area that eventually became the village of Mantua was owned by the Tappan family of Ravenna, Ohio.
 The town was laid out in the 1840s as Mantua Station, a stop on the Cleveland and Mahoning Valley Railroad.
 It was incorporated as Mantua in 1898.
 Like the township, the village is named after the Italian city of Mantua, in honor of Napoleon, who had captured it in early 1797 at the end of the Siege of Mantua.

 Mantua includes three properties on the National Register of Historic Places: the Horace L. Hine House, the Mantua Station Brick Commercial District, and the William H. Crafts House.